SpaceX could send NASA to Jupiter's potentially habitable moon Europa this decade

-A Falcon Heavy or another big SpaceX rocket could carry NASA's planned Europa Clipper mission to the icy Jupiter moon, which hides a subsurface ocean many scientists think may be able to support alien life.
+A Falcon Heavy, or another big SpaceX rocket, could carry NASA's planned Europa Clipper mission to the icy Jupiter moon Europa, which hides a subsurface ocean many scientists think may be able to support alien life.

 A draft of a congressional appropriations bill released Tuesday opens the door for Elon Musk's rocket company, or even a competitor like Jeff Bezos' Blue Origin, to provide the ride that'll send an orbiter to the Jovian system by 2025 and a lander to Europa by 2027.